JeffreyAbbinante/astatbar/README.md

 astatbar is a statusbar replacement for dwm

 Contributing:
 There is still a ton of work to be done.
-Although this isn't designed to be an advanced statusbar, I want this to be usable for most people.
+Although this is not designed to be an advanced statusbar, I want this to be usable for most people.
 Please provide pull requests and feedback for my consideration.

 Installing:
 1. Download the file corresponding to your computer.